nesquikm/rethink_poc/memory-bank/progress.md

 - ✅ Locking of older message selections to maintain history integrity
 - ✅ Centralized model and provider configuration system
 - ✅ Dynamic model handling in both frontend and backend
+- ✅ Markdown rendering for formatted text and code blocks

 ### UI/UX
 - ✅ Responsive design for different screen sizes